-General Fund earmarked reserves have decreased during 2018/19.
-This was mainly due to funding of children services.
+General Fund earmarked reserves have decreased during 2019/20.
+This was mainly due to funding of children services and the DSG reserve becoming deficit.
 Planned use of reserves will reduce in future years, recognising the need to ensure the long-term sustainability of the Council.
-The General Fund balance increased from £6m to £6.6m.
+The General Fund balance increased from £6.6m to £7.2m.

-The non-current assets have decreased, mainly due to the disposal of schools to Academy status.
+The non-current assets have increased, mainly due to the revaluation of Property assets.
 The liabilities of the Council generally remain constant, with the pension liability being a specific and significant variable.
 The chart below shows the year-by-year values of main balance sheet categories.